marcounii/oscar-elliptic-curves/README.md

-# Programming with OSCAR
+# Elliptic Curves: From Theory to Computation

-This repository contains the OSCAR code used for the computational work supporting my bachelor thesis: **Programming with OSCAR**.
+This repository contains the OSCAR code used for the computational work supporting my bachelor thesis: **Elliptic Curves: From Theory to Computation**.

 ## Repository Contents